moorepants/dissertation/motioncapture.rst

 appointed reviewers.

-The work in this Chapter comes from two sources, the first is the peer reviewed Mutlibody System Dynamics article, :cite:`Moore2011`, which I've copied verbatim albeit with some fixed errata.
+The work in this Chapter comes from two sources, the first is the peer reviewed Multibody System Dynamics article, :cite:`Moore2011`, which I've copied verbatim albeit with some fixed errata.
 The second is an addendum to the results which was presented at the ISEA 2010 conference in Austria :cite:`Moore2010`.
 It is a lead in to looking at the data with some other